-GasanMamo has performed different stress scenarios to assess its resilience to a financial crisis together with the incurrence of large claims and reinsurance default.
-A third stress scenario was carried out to test an extended impact of COVID-19 in future years.
+GasanMamo has performed different stress scenarios to assess its resilience to a financial crisis including prolonged recession of the global economy, together with the incurrence of large claims and reinsurance default.
 In all instances, the Company remains in a strong capital position with a ratio well above the regulatory level of 100%.